Agh42/comply-22/README.md

 Comply-22 can also be used to document the application, implementation and assessment of controls over time.

 ## Engine / REST API

 The first version is currently being developed.

 ## Data

 Comply-22 includes some datasets based on publicly available sources.
-You will need the APOC library to scrape them directly from Github into the datgabase.
+You will need the APOC library to scrape them directly from Github into the database.
 There is no need to download the files first.

 ## OSCAL: NIST 800-53 rev5